How to Plan a Christmas Party as a Couple

 Christmas parties are such fun!
 But planning a Christmas party with your spouse can take some planning and shopping.
-That’s when a party’s fun and games can disappear like a batch of warm gingersnaps if the couple doesn’t first consider their differing Money Personalities.
+A party’s fun and games can disappear quickly if the couple doesn’t consider their differing Money Personalities.

 Our friends Kara and Jim moved to town several years ago.
 This year they finally felt sufficiently connected and settled to gather their new-found friends for a Christmas party.